Wills and Estate Planning Lawyer

 - Declaration of Guardian: You may wish to name a guardian for yourself, should you become incapacitated, and a guardian for your children in the event of death or incapacity of both parents.
 Your Declaration of Guardian is a suggestion to the court to appoint the person you have chosen but the probate court judge may appoint a different person.
 You can also state who you DO NOT want as guardian and the judge will follow that order.

 Don’t leave your family unprepared or unable to carry out your wishes.
-Contact Fort Worth/Houston Wills and Estate planning attorney at Johnson, Loyd & Schmitz: 817-576-6537.
+Contact Fort Worth Texas, or Atlanta GA Wills and Estate planning attorney at Johnson, Loyd & Schmitz: 817-576-6537.

 Comprehensive Wills and Estate Services

 We work to ensure clients receive the help and information they need to address all estate and probate matters, including: